← Compass What's in the corpus

-Compass reads the trusted technology press — the outlets that set the agenda — alongside Enginerds' own weekly analysis.
+Compass measures a selected, source-linked technology press corpus — established outlets covering the field — alongside Enginerds' own weekly analysis.
 Every source is curated and linked, so each measurement traces straight back to the coverage behind it.

 The frame is broad by design, so what it measures stays representative — from AI and semiconductors to cybersecurity and cloud infrastructure, and the business, funding and policy moves underneath them, in the US and beyond.
 Because every article is dated, movement is measured over months, not read off a single day.